Minimalist Time Management

 Here's the truth: There is simply no scenario in which anyone can do it all.
 But we can do everything that deeply matters to each of us personally.

 When we manage our time based on what matters, we start to think differently.
 We act differently.
 We stop scrambling to fit in just one more task or obligation.
 We stop comparing ourselves to others (and maybe we spend a little less time on social media).
-We get down to what matters most.
+We find it easier to remove busyness and focus on what we care about most.

 1. Choose